rtdip/core/docs/sdk/queries/databricks/databricks-sql.md

 === "Databricks"

     Refer to the [Databricks](../../authentication/databricks.md) documentation for further information about generating a Databricks PAT Token.
-Below is an example of performing default authentication that retrieives a token for a Databricks Workspace.
+Below is an example of performing default authentication that retrieves a token for a Databricks Workspace.

     Provide your `dbapi.....` token to the `access_token` in the examples below.